brendan-kormos/rc1023-code-solutions/es6-operators/es6-operators-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the `&&` (logical AND) and `||` (logical OR) operators and how can they be used outside of `if` statements? they can be used to conditionally assign values to variables
+- What are the `&&` (logical AND) and `||` (logical OR) operators and how can they be used outside of `if` statements? they can be used to conditionally run code
 - What is "short-circuit evaluation" and how does it apply to `&&` and `||`? short circuit evaluation is when an expression is evaluated with an order of precedence, some operands will not be evaluated sometimes.
 - What is the `??` (nullish coalescing) operator and how does it differ from `||`?